zeeshanmcp12/golang/notes.md

     - rune
   - constants cant use the := (short) declaration syntax.
     - the value can't be changed once it has been declared.
+  - Whenever any data comes from the web it's actually in the byte format and we have to wrap it around string, so in that case, we are just converting the byte into string.
+    - But, sometimes we don't want to do that (like converting bytes into string) instead we want to consume the data as it is in JSON format.

 ### Syntax stuff
 - Same line declarations